 By: Jonca Bull, M.D.

-Jonca Bull, M.D., is Director of FDA’s Office of Minority Health
+Jonca Bull, M.D., is FDA’s Assistant Commissioner for Minority Health, Office of Minority Health

 For more information read: The FDA Supports Research to Reduce Health Disparities